adranuz/wikipedia/readme.md

 # Wikipedia clone
-A clone of wikipedia with CSS and HTML basics
+Clone of wikipedia landing page, done with CSS and HTML

 # Guidelines
 > colors